exactly-once/Home/content/posts/exactly-once-http.md

 The basic building blocks of the HTTP protocol and REST approach are not enough to guarantee exactly-once execution in such a scenario.
 Let's remind ourselves what operations we have at our disposal.

+### Shameless plug -- workshops

+On May 12-13 we are running an online workshop on reliable message processing.
+The details on the workhop can be found [here](https://ndcworkshops.com/slot/reliable-event-driven-microservices).
+If you like what we publish here, we invite you to join us for the workshop.
+This time we decided to run it in the Americas time zone so both Europeans and Americans can attend.

 ### HTTP

 HTTP defines a set of operations (known as _verbs_) that help to convey the meaning of a given API call.
 They also have some specific constraints.
 The most commonly known and used are `GET`, `POST`, `PUT` and `DELETE`.